6 Reasons Why Your Aircon Condenser Is Vibrating And Noisy When Running

 4. The front grille

 You will need to remove the grille more often when cleaning the filter.
 Typically a simple locking mechanism holds the grille in place.
 If after cleaning you fail to return the grille in the proper way or even the locking mechanism happens to be defective, the unit will vibrate and cause unexpected noise.
-To eliminate the noise, you will have to remove the grille and set it back in place in the proper way.
-If the locking mechanism turns out to be defective you will have to remove it and replace with a new one.
+To eliminate the noise, you will have to remove the grille and set it back in place properly.
+If the locking mechanism turns out to be defective, you will have to remove it and replace with a new one.

 5. Insufficient lubrication

-If you have not properly lubricated the fan motor, it will result make high noise.
+If you have not adequately lubricated the fan motor, it will result make high noise.
 If you realize that the lubrication is insufficient, you will have to begin by switching off the system to avoid damaging the motor.
 Since most of fan motors in fan units are always sealed, you will need a technician from a servicing company to do the lubrication.
-Sometimes the blower motor bearings may wear out and in such cases you will have to replace the blower motor.
+Sometimes the blower motor bearings may wear out and in such cases, you will have to replace the motor.

 6. The compressor

 Generally, the compressor will be noisy.
-If it is noisier than it used to be when it was new, it might be wearing or completely worn out.
-It will not be dangerous to run the unit with the noise from the compressor.
-In fact many units will last for several years with the worn-out compressors.
+If it is louder than it used to be when it was new, it might be worn or completely worn out.
+It will not be dangerous to run the unit with noise from the compressor.
+In fact many units will last for several years with worn-out compressors.

 How much noise should the air conditioner make?